 She then realized she could have all these things without being a professional writer.
 She could do each of these things every day without other people having to say "yes."

-So she began her research and exploration of Meditation, Cognitive Behavioral Therapy, Neuro-Linguistic Programming, Jungian Psychology, Behavioral Economics, Hypnosis, Neuroscience and Yoga.
-She developed a style of meditation and thought-pattern-rewiring that has had incredible results.
+So she began her research and exploration of Meditation, Cognitive Behavioral Therapy, Neuro-Linguistics, Jungian Psychology, Behavioral Economics, Neuroscience and Yoga.
+She developed a style of meditation that has had incredible results.

 Ironically, six months later she sold her first screenplay and made more money in two months than she had in the past three years.
 Damn.

-She didn't need to become a different or "better" person, she just needed to take off all the crap that her family, old teachers, the world had placed on her and honor her true fucking self.
-When we are authentic, others want to be around us, to work with us, even if you are a foul-mouthed gender-fluid non-hippie yogi with a love of B-list horror movies.
-She further developed her process and created The Meditative Writing © Method.
+She didn't need to become a different or "better" person, she just needed to take off all the crap that her family, old teachers, the world had placed on her, and honor her true self.
+When we are authentic, others want to be around us, to work with us, even if you are a foul-mouthed queer non-hippie yogi with a love of B-list horror movies.
+She further developed her process and created Meditative Writing ©.

 Jessica S Hinds is an award winning writer, teacher and creator of Meditative Writing © .
+She began her career as a published poet at the age of 12.
 She wrote the award winning film “Stranger at Home”, and best screenplay winner "The Mending Wall" (Stonefair International Film Festival, Oregon Film Awards Gold Winner).
 She has been a finalist in over a dozen major competitions and festivals including the Austin Film Festival, O’Neill Conference, Made In NY Writers Room, The Van Gogh Award and The Heidman Award.
 Her plays have been developed and produced at theaters across the country including La MaMa, Cherry Lane, Rattlestick Playwright's Theater, Primary Stages, The Amoralists, The Flea, The Claque, and the New York Artists' Community.
 She received her MFA in Dramatic Writing from the New School for Drama.

 As a teacher Jessica has mentored thousands of writers including Sundance Award-winning filmmakers, Emmy Award-winning writers & producers, Tony Award winners, best-selling authors, professional musicians, TV showrunners, reality TV stars, published poets, and emerging artists in the fields of screenwriting, playwriting, novel writing, TV writing, memoir writing, poetry, journalism, and music.

-She is the founder of The Crass Shaman, and The Science and Art of Writing, and is currently building curriculum for the Jnana Yoga School of New York.
+She is the founder of Meditative Writing, and The Science and Art of Writing, and is currently building curriculum for the Jnana Yoga School of New York.
 Jessica has built programming for various theatre companies and schools including Playwrights Horizons, The Jacob Krueger Studio, The Einhorn School of Performing Arts, and The New York Artists Collective.

-Jessica is the co-host of the radio show Truth To Power.
-She has been a guest teacher & speaker at The Breakk with Karen Kirkland, The NYC Women Filmmakers, Stage32 house @ Sundance, The New School for Drama, The Curious About Screenwriting Podcast, the Write Your Screenplay Podcast and a dozen other Schools, Festivals and Conferences around the world from California to Indonesia.
+She has been a guest teacher & speaker at the Columbia University Teachers Conference, The Breakk with Karen Kirkland, The NYC Women Filmmakers, Stage32 house @ Sundance, The New School for Drama, NYU, Columbia, The Writers Digest Conference, ITV Fest, The English Writers of Buenos Aires Collective, The Curious About Screenwriting Podcast, and a dozen other schools, festivals, and conferences around the world from California to Indonesia.
+Most recent engagements include The Napa Valley Film Festival, Imagine This Film Festival, the Mystic Film Festival, and the Austin Film Festival.